day8/re-frame-debux/README.md

 **In production,** you want to include the `day8.re-frame/tracing` library.
 This has the same public API as debux (`day8.re-frame.tracing/fn-traced`, `day8.re-frame.tracing/traced-defn`), but the macros simply delegate to the core `fn` and `defn` macros.

-With this setup, your use of both macros have zero runtime and compile time cost in production builds, and are able to be turned off at dev time too via the Closure define.
+With this setup, your use of both macros will have zero runtime and compile time cost in production builds, and are able to be turned off at dev time too via the Closure define.
 This ensures that you can leave your code instrumented at all times, but not pay any costs in production.

 ## Installation

-**First, please be sure to read the "Two libraries" section immediately above.**
+**First, please be sure to read the "Two libraries" section immediately above for background.**

 To include *re-frame-debux* in your project, simply add the following to your *project.clj* development dependencies: